 Still not sure which one to get?

 If you are looking for a heavy-duty belt sander that you won’t have problems using for different materials, get the Makita 9903 Variable Speed Belt Sander.
-It has great build and impressive power, so you can use it without putting in too much effort.
+It has a great build and impressive power, so you can use it without putting in too much effort.
 It also produces great results – gets rid of materials with ease.

 The Makita 9403 Belt Sander is a close second.
 It’s just as reliable and heavy-duty as the previous Makita model.
 However, if you don’t like how heavy the 9403 is, you might find the 9903 a better option because it seems to be lighter in weight.

-These two models are close in price range.
+These two models are close in the price range.
 We suggest shelling that extra money to get a belt sander as reliable as these two.

 The Hitachi SB8V2 9-Amp Variable Speed Belt Sander is a less expensive alternative.
 It has a good performance as well, making this perfect for different kinds of sanding projects, big or small.
 The mechanisms are also straightforward and didn’t require tweaking.
 It just might fall a little bit short when it comes to durability but with proper care and proper usage, you should still be able to get more usage out of it.